jmlweb/reactponsive/README.md

 }); // DesktopComponent (or the last that matches or DefaultComponent if no one matches)
 ```

-It has a second argument, which values are "last" or "first" (last by default)
+It returns the first one when providing "first" as the second argument.

 ```jsx
 import { useReactPonsiveValue } from 'reactponsive';